 Be sure to make your way to the back of the park for your Christmas shopping at "It's a Wonderful Shop."
 The shop offers Christmas and other holiday keepsakes year round.

 Disney's Animal Kingdom is welcoming new Diwali touches to its Up!
 A Great Bird Adventure show that we can't wait to check out.
 As usual, you'll find a beautiful animal-themed tree at its entrance, though!
 Mickey and Minnie don their holiday duds at Adventurer's Outpost.
 You can also find their friends Santa Goofy, Baloo, King Louie, Donald, Chip and Dale around the park in their holiday finest.
 Stop into Tusker House Restaurant to see the African marketplace made out of gingerbread.

 HOLIDAYS AT DISNEY SPRINGS

 Holidays at Disney Springs will return for its third year.
 The entertainment, shopping and dining area will be filled with festive decor, fun photo ops and the chance to meet Santa.
-He will be in a new spot just across from the Ghirardelli Ice Cream and Chocolate Shop (look for his pal Santa Goofy to do some stand-in work).
 You'll also find holiday carolers, Toy Soldier stilt walkers and other performers, plus a holiday dance party with DJ!

 Make sure to take a stroll down the Disney Springs Christmas Trail.
 In the past, the trail showcased 15 decadently decorated, Disney-themed trees.
 Right outside Once Upon a Toy, you can catch an interactive holiday dance party, partake in some pin trading and watch as a beautiful tree is lit nightly.
 The event is free to attend.